M.Ed. Diversity and Equity Curriculum

 EDUC 245G: Inequality in Educational Opportunity and Achievement

-EDUC 248E: Demographics and Diversity in Higher Education
+EDUC 248E: Race, Meritocracy, and Dilemmas of Diversity in Higher Education

 EDUC 248I: Critical Issues in Higher Education